 About NC Ports: North Carolina's Ports in Wilmington and Morehead City, plus inland terminals in Charlotte and in Greensboro, link the state's consumers, businesses and industry to world markets, and serve as magnets to attract new business and industry while receiving no direct taxpayer subsidy.
 Port activities contribute statewide to 65,000 jobs and $500 million each year in state and local tax revenues.

-Top trading partners are China, India, Great Britain, Brazil, Belgium, So.
-Korea, Turkey, Taiwan, Canada, Russia, Honduras, Venezuela and Indonesia.
+Top trading partners are China, India, Great Britain, Brazil, Belgium, South Korea, Turkey, Taiwan, Canada, Russia, Honduras, Venezuela and Indonesia.

 Primary exports are phosphate, forest products, woodchips, woodpulp, general merchandise, food products and scrap metal.